cerc-io/ipld-eth-server/README.md

 1. [License](#license)

 ## Background
-ipfs-blockchain-watcher is a collection of interfaces that are used to extract, process, store, and index all blockchain data in Postgres-IPFS.
-The raw data indexed by ipfs-blockchain-watcher serves as the basis for more specific watchers and applications.
+ipld-eth-server is a collection of interfaces that are used to extract, process, store, and index all blockchain data in Postgres-IPFS.
+The raw data indexed by ipld-eth-server serves as the basis for more specific watchers and applications.

 Currently the service supports complete processing of all Bitcoin and Ethereum data.

 ## Architecture
-More details on the design of ipfs-blockchain-watcher can be found in [here](./documentation/architecture.md)
+More details on the design of ipld-eth-server can be found in [here](./documentation/architecture.md)

 ## Dependencies
 Minimal build dependencies